melt-ui/melt-ui/src/docs/content/controlled.md

 ---
 title: Controlled
-description: MeltUI components are uncontrolled by default, but offer the ability to be controlled.
+description: Melt UI components are uncontrolled by default, but offer the ability to be controlled.
 ---

 <script>